Prepare for Tornadoes

 - If you can’t stay at home, make plans to go to a public shelter.

 - Know your area’s tornado risk.
 In the U.S., the Midwest and the Southeast have a greater risk for tornadoes.

-- Know the signs of a tornado, including a rotating, funnel-shaped cloud; an approaching cloud of debris; or a loud roar—similar to a freight train.
+- Know the signs of a tornado, including a rotating, funnel-shaped cloud, an approaching cloud of debris, or a loud roar like a freight train.

 - Sign up for your community’s warning system.
-The Emergency Alert System (EAS) and National Oceanic and Atmospheric Administration (NOAA) Weather Radio also provide emergency alerts.
+The Emergency Alert System (EAS) and NOAA Weather Radio also provide emergency alerts.
 If your community has sirens, then become familiar with the warning tone.

 - Pay attention to weather reports.
 Meteorologists can predict when conditions might be right for a tornado.

-- Identify and practice going to a safe shelter in the event of high winds, such as a safe room built using FEMA criteria or a storm shelter built to ICC 500 standards.
-The next best protection is a small, interior, windowless room on the lowest level of a sturdy building.
+- Identify and practice going to a safe shelter such as a safe room built using FEMA criteria or a storm shelter built to ICC 500 standards.
+The next best protection is a small, interior, windowless room or basement on the lowest level of a sturdy building.

-- Immediately go to a safe location that you identified.
+- Immediately go to a safe location that you have identified.

-- Keep listening to EAS, NOAA Weather Radio, and local authorities for updated information.
+- Pay attention to EAS, NOAA Weather Radio, and local authorities for updated information.

 - Stay clear of fallen power lines or broken utility lines.